 In May of 2016, S.B.
 271 to expand the medical marijuana program in the state passed, expanding the list of qualifying medical conditions and speeding up the growing and distribution process in order provide patients with access to medicine quicker.

 The Louisiana Board of Pharmacy was tasked to regulate the dispensary program.
-Only existing pharmacies are allowed to dispense medical marijuana and a single production facility will be responsible for growing, which either or both of the Louisiana State University and Southern University have first right of refusal to collaboratively or separately grow medical marijuana.
+Only existing pharmacies are allowed to dispense medical marijuana and Louisiana State University and Southern University are responsible for growing the medical marijuana.
 Not more than 10 pharmacies may obtain licenses to dispense marijuana within the state.
 The Louisiana Board of Pharmacy has developed the rules for dispensing, supply, quality, testing and licensure for the program.